CC BY License

 Attribution format:

-Based on "[Track Title]" by Pamela Yuen, modified for [Project Title].
-Licensed under CC BY 4.0. https://linktr.ee/pamelayuen
+Based on "Track Title" by Pamela Yuen, modified for "Project Title".

 Can I use your music for free if I can’t provide credit?